-If you still do not feel your complaint has been satisfactorily resolved, please refer to the General Complaints Policy which is available on the school website.
+All complaints follow the normal school complaints procedures.
+Please refer to the General Complaints Policy which is available on the school website.

 In addition, you may wish to contact a member of the Special Educational Needs and Disability, Information, Advice and Support Service (SENDIASS) - see link on school website.
-Staff from SENDIASS can offer impartial advice and support which could include making a home visit to listen to any concerns you may have, or attending meetings with you.
+Staff from SENDIASS can offer impartial advice and support which could include making a home visit to listen to any concerns you may have or attending meetings with you.
 They may also be able to put you in touch with other organisations or parent support groups.
 The SENDIASS coordinator in Scarborough can be contacted on 01609 536923.